 Certain foods are toxic to Senegal parrots, so keep them out of reach:

 Caffeine causes a parrot’s heart rate to increase, leading to hyperventilation, seizures, and sudden death.
-Alcohol can quickly lead to poisoning due to a Senegal parrot’s fast-paced metabolism.
+Alcohol can lead to poisoning due to a Senegal parrot’s fast-paced metabolism.

 Chocolate is toxic to parrots because it can lead to heart issues, liver damage, and seizures.
 According to the New Zealand Veterinary Journal, chocolate is fatal for wild and domestic parrots.